Android-for-Python/Android-for-Python-Users/README.md

 asyncio.run(main(ExampleApp()))
 ```

-In the second case, on Android an async loop that uses IO can only be active when the Kivy clock is ticking, and after any required user permissions have been granted.
+On Android an async loop that uses IO can only be active when the Kivy clock is ticking, and after any required user permissions have been granted.
 On the desktop an async loop must be explicitly terminated `on_stop()`.

 For Android a simple implementation of `async_lifecycle()` might be: